cesar-guillen/cesar-guillen.github.io/_posts/2025-07-30-EscapeTwo.md

 ![escape_info_card](assets/images/escapetwo/enum.png)
+## Getting Admin Access to the MSSql Server
 Instead we can use the sa user to login into the MSSql database.
 It is important to note that we are using a local auth as the sa user does not actually exist on the domain only locally on the DC.
-Since this account is probably a sql admin we can probably use the `xp_cmdshell` functionality to run commands.
-Below are the steps needed to activate this.
+Since this account is probably an sql admin we can probably use the `xp_cmdshell` functionality to run commands.
+Below are the steps needed to activate this function.
+Note that it did not work first try as the feature was disabled.

 ```
 sqsh -S sequel.htb -U sa -P 'MSSQLP@ssw0rd!' -h